Dunedan/mbp-2016-linux/README.md

 ...), so figuring out how things work on one device should benefit both device families.

-The checks if hardware work below were mostly done with Debian/unstable and Ubuntu 16.10 with Linux 4.8 to 4.10.
+The checks if hardware works below were done with multiple Linux distributions.
+To state the obvious: The newer the kernel the better.
+If in doubt which kernel to use, the latest significant improvements are part of Linux 4.11.

 ## Contribution